jdxlabs/cheatsheets/sheets/databases/mysql.md

 kill <processId>;
 ```

-(also possible with MySQL Administrator -> Server Connections)
+It's also possible to kill a process with MySQL Administrator, in Server Connections.

 ## Change user password
 ```bash